 First and foremost, it is important that everyone involved in nursery life complies with the latest Government guidance on COVID-19.
 We all have a responsibility to keep one other safe at this time.

 These procedures are based on guidance from the Department of Education specifically for Early Years and are subject to regular review.
 We are committed to ensuring that we continue to offer both staff and children as safe an environment as possible.
-Hygiene and social distancing remain the two key elements of infection prevention and control.
-If any symptoms are displayed, families must be alert and self-isolate for the safety of everyone.
+Hygiene, social distancing and testing (as appropriate) remain the key elements of infection prevention and control.
+If any symptoms are displayed, families must be alert and self-isolate in accordance with government guidance for the safety of everyone.

 Compassionate leadership underpins our approach to offering nursery care throughout this time and we will do everything we can to be honest, open and to communicate with you.